Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Output will be `./ARGs/Curated_ARGs/<sample>.curated_ARGs.txt` for each sample, and a cohort level file `./ARGs/Curated_ARGs/<cohort>_allSamples.curated_ARGs.txt`.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group output.
-Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output:
+Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output file name:

 ```
 perl ./Scripts/reformat_norm_ARG_with_species_by_groups.pl